ibrahimothman/Movies-Series/README.md

 * nSearch for Movies and Series.
 * Add them to your Favourites list.

+# Project Overview
+This project is part of the Android Developer Nanodegree at Udacity.

 # Installatin Guide

 This app uses TMDB API to retrieve movies and TV Series.